Ts-money/TechStore/README.md

 ## Talib S

 Database and Authentication
-Login System (Login and Registration)
+LoginPage System (LoginPage and Registration)
-Home Displays All Products System
+HomePage Displays All Products System
 Add Your Own Product System
 You can delete your product
-Cart System (Add and Remove products)
+CartPage System (Add and Remove products)
 Database Schema (for GraphQL and Mongoose)

 ## Owais M